Who is a Member?

 - Tax-supported community colleges.

-In some instances, membership includes certain employees who began working for Central, Eastern, Northern, and Western Michigan Universities, Ferris State and Lake Superior State Universities, and Michigan Technological University, before January 1, 1996.
+In some instances, membership includes certain employees who began working for Central, Eastern, Northern, Western Michigan, Ferris State, Lake Superior State, and Michigan Technological universities before Jan.
+1, 1996.

 Note: The terms members and schools throughout this site are referring to the employees and employers who participate in the Public School Employees Retirement System.